Frequently Asked Family Law Questions

 How is property divided?

-Property that was acquired by either party during the marriage is considered marital property, which is subject to distribution by the judge, and property which was acquired separately by either party prior to the marriage is that party’s non-marital property which the judge may not distribute and remains the property of that spouse.
-As usual, there are exceptions.
-For example, if one spouse receives a gift intended for that spouse only, such as an inheritance, that property is considered that spouse’s non-marital property, so long as it is not mixed in with marital property.
+For example, suppose one spouse receives only a gift intended for that spouse, such as an inheritance.
+In that case, that property is considered the spouse’s non-marital property, so long as it is not mixed in with the marital property.
 Gifts from one spouse to the other spouse are the recipient’s non-marital property.
 However, where an asset increases in value due to the owner’s efforts during the marriage, the increase in the value of the asset may be marital property.

 The judge is empowered to divide the marital property, including marital debt, based on what the judge decides is fair and equitable under the circumstances.
 Often, the judge may distribute property so that each party walks away with a roughly equal share of the assets and debts.
-However equitable division is the goal, not necessarily equal division.
+However, equitable division is the goal, not necessarily equal division.

 The law of marital property is complex.
 There are many exceptions to the general rule and many exceptions to the exceptions.
 Often the source of funds for a particular asset must be meticulously traced back to its origin in order to sort out whether, and if so, to what extent, a particular piece of property is marital, non-marital or mixed-marital.
 Accountants may be employed by either or both parties to help sort through these complex issues.